Combining E-Graphs with Abstract Interpretation: Introduction

 \section{Introduction}

 Equivalence graphs, commonly called e-graphs, provide a compact representation of equivalence classes (e-classes) of expressions, where the notion of equivalence is with respect to some concrete semantics \cite{Nelson1980TechniquesVerification}.
-The recent \texttt{egg} tool introduced {\em e-class analysis}, a technique to enable program analysis over an e-graph, attaching analysis data to each e-class \cite{Willsey2021Egg:Saturation}.
+The recent \texttt{egg} tool introduced {\em e-class analysis}, a technique to enable program analysis over an e-graph, attaching analysis data to each e-class~\cite{Willsey2021Egg:Saturation}.
 This paper formalises some of the concepts required to produce e-class analyses enabling e-graph growth via conditional rewrites.
 We show that partitioning expressions into e-classes gives rise to a natural lattice-theoretic interpretation for abstract interpretation (AI), resulting in the generation of precise abstractions.
-Figure~\ref{fig:example_egraph} provides an example, in which interval analysis of two equivalent expressions can be combined to produce tighter enclosing intervals than either one alone.
+By interleaving conditional e-graph rewriting and program analysis the exploration power of the e-graph can be greatly enhanced.
+Figure~\ref{fig:cycle} visualizes this positive feedback loop.
+Figure~\ref{fig:example_egraph} provides an example, in which interval analyses of equivalent expressions are combined to produce tighter enclosing intervals.

 We develop the general theoretical underpinnings of AI on e-graphs, exploiting rewrites to produce tight abstractions using a lattice-theoretic formalism.
 We also provide a sound interpretation of cycles naturally arising in e-graphs, corresponding to extracting abstract fixpoint equations, and show that a known interval algorithm, the Krawczyk method, results as a special case.